 Coronavirus Health Alert

-If you have symptoms of fever, flu, a cold, or a loss of sense of smell or taste, then a COVID-19 test is necessary.
-If you require help to arrange this, please book a telephone consult with a GP first, and an appropriate safe review can be arranged.
+If you have symptoms of cough, fever, sore throat, shortness of breath, or a loss of sense of smell or taste, then a COVID-19 test is necessary.
+Please refer to the SA Health website for a list of COVID-19 clinics and testing centres.
+If you are uncertain, please book a telephone consult with your GP, who will discuss and arrange a test if necessary.

 Call 000 if you need urgent medical assistance.